 The human brain is a complex network of neurons.
 The problem is that there are about 10^12 of them with ~10^5 outgoing connections each; mapping out a network of this scale is not possible.
 Therefore, one needs to zoom out and look at the coarse-grained picture.
 This coarse-grained picture can be anatomical – a map of the large-scale wiring diagram between parts of the brain – or functional, indicating which parts of the brain tend to become active together under a given task.

 But how should this coarse-graining be done in practice?
-What should the nodes of a brain network represent?
+How to define the nodes of a brain network –– what should brain nodes represent?
 In functional magnetic resonance imaging (fMRI), the highest level of detail is determined by the imaging technology.
-In an fMRI experiment, subjects are put inside a scanner that measures the dynamics of blood oxygenation in a 3D representation of the brain, divided into around 10,000 volume elements (voxels).
+In a fMRI experiment, subjects are put inside a scanner that measures the dynamics of blood oxygenation in a 3D representation of the brain, divided into around 10,000 volume elements (voxels).
 Blood oxygenation is thought to correlate with the level of neural activity in the area.
 As each voxel contains about 5.5 million neurons, the network of voxels is significantly smaller than the network of neurons.
 However, it is still too large for many analysis tasks, and further coarse-graining is needed.

 We used resting-state data – data recorded with subjects who are just resting in the scanner, instructed to do nothing – to construct functional ROI-level networks based on some available atlases.
 We defined a measure of ROI consistency that has a value of one if all the voxels that make up the ROI have identical time series (making the ROI functionally homogeneous, which is good), and a value of zero if the voxels do not correlate at all (making that ROI a bad idea, in general).